-Ineos started with four "dragon ships"; it now has seven and is aiming for a fleet of eight - creating a virtual pipeline of ethane from U.S. fracking facilities to Europe.
-45 Each ship is between 180 and 240 meters long (200 and 260 yards) - the size of two football pitches (or soccer fields) - and the vessels are the largest multi-gas carrier ships ever built.
-46 Each vessel is capable of transporting 800,000 tonnes (1.7 billion pounds) of ethane (or liquefied natural gas (LNG) or liquefied ethylene gas) a year to Norway or Scotland.
-47
+Ineos started with four "dragon ships"; it now has seven and is aiming for a fleet of eight - creating a virtual pipeline of ethane from US fracking facilities to Europe.
+Each ship is between 180 and 240 metres long (200 and 260 yards) - the size of two football fields - and the vessels are the largest multi-gas carrier ships ever built.
+Each vessel is capable of transporting 800,000 tonnes of ethane (or liquefied natural gas (LNG) or liquefied ethylene gas) a year to Norway or Scotland.

-The engines can run on diesel, LNG or the ships' other gaseous cargo - as it does when transporting ethane from Pennsylvania.
-Although LNG-powered ships have lower emissions of some pollutants, the impact on climate is outweighed by emissions of methane, a powerful greenhouse gas.
-Ethane, however, is an extremely flammable gas.
-In the event of a collision, as much as 27,500 cubic meters (7 million gallons) of liquid ethane could explode.
-And if boat personnel have direct contact with liquid ethane, they could develop frostbite.
+The engines can run on diesel, LNG or the ships' other gaseous cargo - as it does when transporting ethane from Pennsylvania.48 Although LNG-powered ships have lower emissions of some pollutants, the impact on climate is outweighed by emissions of methane, a powerful greenhouse gas.49 Ethane, however, is an extremely flammable gas.
+In the event of a collision, as much as 27,500 cubic metres of liquid ethane could explode.50 And if boat personnel have direct contact with liquid ethane, they could develop frostbite.51

-In March 2016 the first shipment of ethane arrived at Ineos' Rafnes petrochemical complex.
-52 Ineos owns a 50 percent stake in the Rafnes cracker as well as three polyolefin plants at nearby sites in Bamble, Norway - a location that Ineos dubbed a

-"petrochemical cluster."
-The Rafnes cracker is equipped with 10 small and 2 large furnaces that process up to 650,000 tonnes (1.4 billion pounds) of ethane annually to create ethylene.
-The ethylene is manufactured into plastics at both a Rafnes chlorine/vinyl chloride monomer (VCM) plant and an Ineos' facility in Bamble, Norway; a portion of the ethylene is also exported.
-54

-The new supply of U.S. ethane allowed Ineos to reopen a cracker unit at its Grangemouth, Scotland complex - its biggest manufacturing site - after being largely mothballed for eight years.
-55 Ineos capitalized on its new hydrocarbon supply to ink a deal with ExxonMobil and Shell to deliver ethane manufactured from U.S. fracked gas to the Fife Ethylene plant (which is operated by Exxon and co-owned by Shell) in Scotland beginning in 2017.
-56 Ineos' Grangemouth also was the scene of a bitter 2013 labor dispute where the company used lockouts and threatened shutdowns to force extreme concessions from workers - including pay freezes, elimination of final salary pensions, prohibiting on-site union officials and a three-year strike moratorium.57
+In March 2016 the first shipment of ethane arrived at Ineos' Rafnes petrochemical complex.52 Ineos owns a 50 percent stake in the Rafnes cracker as well as three polyolefin plants at nearby sites in Bamble, Norway - a location that Ineos dubbed a "petrochemical cluster".53 The Rafnes cracker is equipped with 10 small and 2 large furnaces that process up to 650,000 tonnes of ethane annually to create ethylene.
+The ethylene is manufactured into plastics at both a Rafnes chlorine/ vinyl chloride monomer (VCM) plant and an Ineos' facility in Bamble, Norway; a portion of the ethylene is also exported.54 and Shell to deliver ethane manufactured from US fracked gas to the Fife Ethylene plant (which is operated by Exxon and co-owned by Shell) in Scotland beginning in 2017.56 Ineos' Grangemouth also was the scene of a bitter 2013 labour dispute where the company used lockouts and threatened shutdowns to force extreme concessions from workers - including pay freezes, elimination of final salary pensions, prohibiting on-site union officials and a three-year strike moratorium.57